 We believed, when we started Kalix, that OSS would really benefit by having our company, and our engineers, build and run a production Platform-as-a-Service (PaaS) with active users on it.
 And we have seen this pay off already:

 And our roadmap for Akka, for things that will be released in the coming months, has been inspired by Kalix requirements:

 In all of this, you can see our vision for the company and our products:

 To make it simple to build distributed data and streaming applications that span from the cloud to the edge and beyond.

 Without Akka, for Lightbend, there is no distributed data and distributed streaming.
 There is none of the greatness that has powered so many great use cases and companies out there today.
-But we also cannot achieve greater simplicity without pushing into the areas that Akka Serverless is taking us into.
+But we also cannot achieve greater simplicity without pushing into the areas that Kalix is taking us into.